Suryaprakashballe/world-happiness-analysis-dashboard/README.md

 🌍 World Happiness Report Analysis & Dashboard
-🔍 Project Overview
+📌 Project Overview

-This project analyzes the World Happiness Report dataset using Python to understand the key factors influencing happiness scores across countries.
+This project analyzes the World Happiness Report dataset to understand the key social and economic factors that influence happiness levels across countries.

-The analysis explores the relationship between happiness and indicators such as GDP per capita, social support, healthy life expectancy, and freedom.
+Using Python, the project performs data cleaning, exploratory data analysis, correlation analysis, and basic validation through a train–test approach.
-The final insights are presented through an HTML dashboard for effective storytelling and visualization.
+The final insights are presented through a Python-generated HTML dashboard for effective storytelling and visualization.

+🎯 Objectives

+Identify factors that contribute most to a country’s happiness score

+Analyze relationships between happiness and socio-economic indicators

+Validate analytical insights using a basic train–test approach

+Present insights in an interactive and easy-to-understand dashboard

 🛠 Tools & Technologies

-Python – Data analysis and visualization
+Python

 pandas, numpy – Data cleaning and transformation

-matplotlib, seaborn – Visual analysis
+matplotlib, seaborn – Data visualization

+scikit-learn – Train–test split and basic validation

 HTML – Dashboard presentation

+📂 Dataset

+Source: World Happiness Report

+Data Includes:

+Happiness Score

+GDP per Capita

+Social Support

+Healthy Life Expectancy

+Freedom to Make Life Choices

+Generosity

+Perceptions of Corruption

 🧹 Data Cleaning & Preparation

+Converted object-type numerical columns to numeric format using safe type conversion

-Handled missing and inconsistent values
+Handled missing values using mean imputation

-Standardized country and numeric indicators
+Standardized and validated feature columns

-Prepared data for correlation and trend analysis
+Prepared clean feature and target datasets for analysis and validation

-📊 Key Analysis Performed
+📊 Exploratory Data Analysis

+The following analyses were performed:

 Distribution analysis of happiness scores

-Correlation analysis between happiness and socio-economic factors
+Correlation analysis between happiness score and socio-economic indicators

 GDP per capita vs happiness score comparison

-Regional analysis of happiness levels
+Regional comparison of happiness levels

-Identification of top and bottom performing countries
+Identification of top and bottom ranked countries by happiness score

+🤖 Train–Test Validation

+A basic train–test approach was applied to validate analytical insights.

+Key socio-economic indicators were selected as features

+The dataset was split into training and testing subsets

+A simple regression-based approach was used to understand how well these factors explain variations in happiness scores

+📌 Purpose:
+This step was performed to support and validate analytical findings, not to build a production-level machine learning model.

+Key takeaway:
+Economic and social indicators together explain a significant portion of happiness variation, reinforcing the importance of health and social support beyond economic growth alone.

+📈 Dashboard

+The final insights are presented through a Python-generated HTML dashboard, allowing users to visually explore:

+Happiness score distribution across countries

+Relationships between GDP, health, and happiness

+Regional trends and disparities

 🔑 Key Insights